A posteriori error estimates for the virtual element method: The Virtual Element Method

 Let $\{\Th\}$ be a family of partitions of the domain $\D$ into non-overlapping \emph{simple polygonal/polyhedral elements} with maximum size $h$; a polygon/polyhedron is termed simple when its boundary is not self-intersecting.
 We further assume that the boundary $\partial E$ of each element $\E\in\Th$ is made of a uniformly bounded number of \emph{interfaces}: line segments if $d=2$ and planar polygons with a uniformly bounded number of straight edges if $d=3$.
 Elemental interfaces are either part of the boundary of $\Omega$ or shared with another element in the decomposition.
 By $\s$ we shall denote the generic $(\spacedim-1)$-dimensional mesh interface (either an edge when $\spacedim = 2$, or a face when $\spacedim = 3$) of a mesh element $\E\in\Th$; the set of all mesh interfaces in $\Th$ will be denoted by $\Edges$, which is subdivided into the set of boundary interfaces $\BoundaryEdges := \{ \s \in \Edges : \s \subset \dD \}$ and the set of internal interfaces $\InternalEdges := \Edges \setminus \BoundaryEdges$.
 Also, $\nuE$ will be the (uniformly bounded) number of interfaces $\s\in\dE$.

 We note that, in particular, partitions including non-convex elements are allowed, as also are elements with consecutive co-planar edges/faces, such as those typical of locally refined meshes with hanging nodes.
-We also make the following mesh regularity assumptions which are standard in this context, cf.~\cite{EquivalentProjectors,UnifiedVEM}. \begin{assump}{(Mesh regularity).} We assume the existence of a constant $\meshReg > 0$ such that \begin{enumerate} \item for every element $\E$ of $\Th$ and every interface $\s$ of $\E$, $h_{\s} \geq \meshReg h_{\E}$; \item every element $\E$ of $\Th$ is star-shaped with respect to a ball of radius $\meshReg h_{\E}$; \item for $\spacedim=3$, every interface $\s \in \Edges$ viewed as a $2$-dimensional element satisfies assumptions (1) and (2). \end{enumerate} \end{assump}
+We also make the following mesh regularity assumptions which are standard in this context, cf.~\cite{EquivalentProjectors,UnifiedVEM}. \begin{assump}{(Mesh regularity).} We assume the existence of a constant $\meshReg > 0$ such that \begin{enumerate} \item Every element $\E$ of $\Th$ is star-shaped with respect to a ball of radius $\meshReg h_{\E}$; \item For every element $\E$ of $\Th$ and every interface $\s$ of $\E$, $h_{\s} \geq \meshReg h_{\E}$; \item For $\spacedim=3$, every interface $\s \in \Edges$ viewed as a $2$-dimensional element satisfies assumptions 1 and 2 above. \end{enumerate} \end{assump}

-\begin{remark}[Global shape regularity] An immediate consequence of the above mesh regularity assumptions is that each element $\E$ admits a sub-triangulation $\Th^{\E}$, a partition of $\E$ into triangles when $\spacedim=2$ and tetrahedra when $\spacedim=3$, in such a way that the resulting global triangulation $\subtriang := \bigcup_{\E \in \Th} \Th^{\E}$ is shape regular.
-For $\spacedim=2$ this is is obtained by joining each vertex of $\E$ with a point with respect to which $\E$ is starred.
-For $\spacedim=3$ the same procedure can be applied starting from the similar triangulation of each face. \end{remark}
+\begin{remark}[Global shape regularity] As in the a priori setting~\cite{BasicsPaper,UnifiedVEM}, the a posteriori error analysis presented below extends in a straightforward fashion to the case of polygonal/polyhedral elements which result from simply connected finite union of sub-elements each satisfying Assumption~\ref{ass:meshReg}.
+Moreover, the extension of the VEM a priori error analysis recently presented in~\cite{VEM-stability} for the $\spacedim=2$ case, indicates that it may be possible to relax the condition on the size of the interfaces.
+This hypothesis is explored numerically in Section~\ref{sec:numerics}.
+Therein, by not imposing any restrictions on the size of the edges in the mesh, we show that the performance of the method or the estimators are not affected in practice. \\ An immediate consequence of the above, simplifying, mesh regularity assumptions is that each element $\E$ admits a sub-triangulation $\Th^{\E}$, a partition of $\E$ into triangles when $\spacedim=2$ and tetrahedra when $\spacedim=3$, in such a way that the resulting global triangulation $\subtriang := \bigcup_{\E\in \Th} \Th^{\E}$ is shape regular.
+For $\spacedim=2$ this is obtained by joining each vertex of $\E$ with a point with respect to which $\E$ is starred.
+For $\spacedim=3$ the same procedure can be applied starting from the corresponding triangulation of each face. \end{remark}

 Throughout the paper, we denote by $\Po{\ell} : \LTWO(\E) \rightarrow \PE{\ell}$ the $\LTWO(\E)$-orthogonal projection onto the space $\PE{\ell}$ of polynomials with total degree $\ell$, for any $\E\in\Th$ and $\ell \in\mathbb{N}\cup\{0\}$.